sachajw/devops-adventure/README.md

-# --- Ortelius Adventure Material ---
+# --- Ortelius Adventure Map ---

 ## Disclaimer:
 - Please read the documentation for each subject